A Guide To Buying A House With An LLC

 You Won’t Be Eligible For Most Types Of Residential Loans

 You cannot tap into all types of residential loans if you want to buy a house with an LLC.
-For example, you can't get FHA loans with an LLC.
+For example, you can't get Federal Housing Administration (FHA) loans with an LLC.
 In addition, you also cannot get a conventional loan sold to Fannie Mae and Freddie Mac with an LLC.

 As a first-time real estate investor who wants to buy a duplex or multiplex unit, you might be better off taking advantage of the FHA’s low down payment options instead of setting up an LLC.
-You also give up FHA tax perks when you get an LLC.
-You can deduct the mortgage itself on your personal income and you can also deduct mortgage insurance on FHA loans on your personal income tax.
+You also give up certain tax perks when you get an LLC.
+You can deduct the mortgage insurance on home loans on your personal income tax.